Jai Newcombe: AFL career

 Newcombe was selected with pick two in the 2021 mid-season draft, having caught the eye of recruiters after an impressive campaign with the Box Hill Hawks across the first half of the 2021 VFL season.
 The following week, Newcombe made his AFL debut against the Swans, setting an AFL record for the most tackles in a debut match, with 14.

+In January 2026, Newcombe was appointed Hawthorn's co-captain alongside his teammate James Sicily.

 Statistics

-Updated to the end of 2025.
+Updated to the end of 2026.